The Best Museums In NYC

 El Museo del Barrio

-One of the many museums located on Museum Mile, El Museo del Barrio was founded in the late 1960s with the intention of filling the gap in the representation and celebration Puerto Rican art in other museums in the city.
-It was started by Raphael Montañez Ortiz .
-The collection includes more than 6500 objects, with paintings, sculptures as well as Taino artifacts.
+One of the many museums located on Museum Mile, El Museo del Barrio was founded in the late 1960s with the intention of filling the gap in the representation and celebration of Puerto Rican art in other museums in the city.
+It was started by Raphael Montañez Ortiz.

 Museum of the City of New York

 Believe it or not, this is one of the lesser visited museums in NYC.
-It’s located in a beautiful colonial-style building that was actually built intentionally to house the museum in 1932, and houses a massive collection of photos, paintings, documents and more that will walk you through the history of the city.
+It’s located in a beautiful colonial-style building built intentionally to house the museum in 1923.

 The Jewish Museum

-The largest Jewish museum Israel, this museum has a massive collection of pieces that will walk you through Jewish ceremonial art, sculptures, archeological artifacts, and paintings.
-You will be able to admire works of artists such as Marc Chagall, Man Ray, and Eva Hesse.
-Adjoint you will find the Jewish deli Russ & Daughters.
+The largest Jewish museum in New York has a massive collection of pieces that will walk you through Jewish ceremonial art, sculptures, archeological artifacts, and paintings.
+You can admire the works of artists such as Marc Chagall, Man Ray, and Eva Hesse.
+Adjoint, you will find the Jewish deli Russ & Daughters.

 Warren Eisenberg cooper hewitt